Cite report

 Outlook for energy intensity

-In the Stated Policies Scenario, intensity improvements show the fastest progress in developing economies
+In the Stated Policies Scenario, intensity improvements show the fastest progress in developing economies, accelerating in most regions

-Recently, a number of significant energy efficiency policies globally are expected to improve energy intensity, including NDCs announced at the COP26 and other measures to face the energy crisis.
-As a result, overall global energy intensity in the Stated Policies Scenario is expected to decrease by 2.4% per year on average from 2021 to 2030.
-This is faster than the average rate of 1.8% in the last decade (2010-2020) but nonetheless falls short of the 3.4% annual improvement now required to meet the SDG 7.3 target for 2030.
-The fastest progress observed in emerging and developing economies is in developing Asia, where energy intensity improves at an annual rate of 3.4% between 2020 and 2030.
+Recently, a number of significant energy efficiency policies globally are expected to improve energy intensity, including nationally determined contributions (NDC) announced at COP28, and other measures to face the energy crisis.
+As a result, overall global energy intensity in the Stated Policies Scenario is expected to decrease by 2.3% per year on average from 2022 to 2030.
+This is faster than the average rate in the last decade 2010-2020 (1.8%), but nonetheless falls short of the 3.8% annual improvement now required to meet the SDG 7.3 target for 2030.

-The NZE charts a path to meeting the objectives of SDG 7, even exceeding the energy intensity objectives set out in target 7.3.
-In this scenario, the global rate of energy intensity improvement accelerates to over 4.3% on average to 2030.
-This rate is higher than the SDG 7.3 goal but is necessary if the world is to follow the narrow, but plausible pathway in the NZE.
+The NZE Scenario charts a path to meeting the objectives of SDG 7, even exceeding the energy intensity objectives set out in target 7.3.
+In this scenario, the global rate of energy intensity improvement accelerates to more than 4.1% in average to 2030.
+This rate is higher than the SDG 7.3 goal but is necessary if the world is to follow the narrow, but plausible pathway in the NZE Scenario.
 Much of the potential for energy intensity improvement in this scenario comes from the switch to electric vehicles for transport, improvements in efficiency across industrial sectors and stringent building energy codes for both new and existing buildings, including the electrification of space heating in buildings.